-We have acted as note counsel to the State of California Department of Water Resources (the "Department") in connection with authorization of issuance of up to \$600,000,000 aggregate principal amount (at any time Outstanding) of commercial paper notes by the Department pursuant to and by authority of Part 3 of Division 6 of the Water Code of the State of California, and under a resolution of the Department, adopted as of March 1, 1993, as supplemented to the date hereof (the "Resolution"), and designated State of California Department of Water Resources Water Revenue Commercial Paper Notes, Series 1 (the "Notes of Series 1").
+We have acted as note counsel to the State of California Department of Water Resources (the "Department") in connection with authorization of issuance of up to \$800,000,000 aggregate principal amount (at any time Outstanding) of commercial paper notes by the Department pursuant to and by authority of Part 3 of Division 6 of the Water Code of the State of California, and under a resolution of the Department, adopted as of May 1, 2017 and as amended and supplemented by the first supplemental resolution adopted as of February 1, 2018 (as amended and supplemented, the "Resolution"), and designated State of California Department of Water Resources Water Revenue Commercial Paper Notes, Series 2 (the "Notes of Series 2").
 Capitalized terms not otherwise defined herein shall have the meanings ascribed thereto in the Resolution.

-In such connection, we have reviewed the Resolution, the Issuing and Paying Agent Agreement, the Tax Certificate of the Department dated the date hereof (the "Tax Certificate"), an opinion of counsel to the Department, certifications of the Department and the Issuing and Paying Agent and others as to certain factual matters and such other documents and matters to the extent we deemed necessary to render the opinions set forth herein.
+In such connection, we have reviewed the Resolution, the Issuing and Paying Agent Agreement, the Tax Certificate of the Department dated the date hereof (the "Tax Certificate"), an opinion of counsel to the Department, certifications of the Department, the Treasurer of the State of California and others as to certain factual matters and such other documents and matters as we deemed necessary to render the opinions set forth herein.